Maia-Everett/lintian.eu/_posts/2024-10-19-warcraft-retrospective-39.md

 At the same time, when creating all those races and cultures, the creators of Warcraft didn't just copy what came before them.

 Azeroth isn't Yet Another Fantasy World.
 Warcraft 3 borrowed its creatures liberally from D&D, but always put its own unique spin on them.
-The minotaur-like tauren aren't despicable monsters living in labyriths, but noble plains hunters with Native American aesthetics.
+The minotaur-like tauren aren't despicable monsters living in labyrinths, but noble plains hunters with Native American aesthetics.
 Satyrs are not merry partying fey creatures, but servants of the Burning Legion, demonically corrupted elves.
 Gargoyles are not stone creatures adorning gothic castles, but vampiric bat-like creatures allied with the undead.
 Night elves are not typical fantasy wood elves, but rather a blend of wood elves and dark elves that ended up being recognizably distinct from both.
 As for Warcraft's unique take on orcs, [I talked about it before](/2024/01/28/warcraft-retrospective-12/).

 In fact, Warcraft has put its own flavor on familiar fantasy tropes so consistently that it became notable when it *stopped* doing this.
 When Shadowlands introduced its cosmic order regarding the planes of the afterlife, the inspiration from D&D's Planescape setting was immediately recognizable, and it was telling that they introduced more "classic", D&D-like [satyrs](https://warcraft.wiki.gg/wiki/Sylvar) and [gargoyles](https://warcraft.wiki.gg/wiki/Stoneborn), they had to give them different names because these names were taken by Warcraft's more original concepts.